EC bans victory processions after Assembly election results on May 2

 The results for Assembly elections in West Bengal, Tamil Nadu, Assam and Kerala and Puducherry will be out on May 2.

-The Election Commission on Tuesday banned all victory processions by political parties on May 2, when the results of Assembly elections will be announced, ANI reported.
+The Election Commission on Tuesday banned all victory processions by political parties on May 2, when the results of Assembly elections will be announced.

 The results for Assembly elections in the four states of West Bengal, Tamil Nadu, Assam and Kerala and the Union Territory of Puducherry will be out on May 2.
 West Bengal will vote for the last of its eight rounds of polling on April 29.